Agoric/documentation/main/getting-started/deploying.md

 and frequently referred to as that or just as `ag-solo`.
 It is also sometimes described as/called an Agoric VM or a local server.

 `ag-solo` communicates with either a locally running or remote chain.
-The local process has a `home` object, which contains references to services on-chain, including `zoe`, the default `registry`, and an application user's `wallet`.
+The local process has a `home` object, which contains references to services on-chain, including `zoe`, the `board` for sharing objects, and an application user's `wallet`.
 Developers can use these service references to call the service's associated API commands.

 Deploying to the chain first uploads the bundled contract source code to the local Agoric process (`ag-solo`).